dcmdorazio/complete-assignment-1-dcmdorazio/README.md

 ## Student Name: Cody D'Orazio
+### This assignment was for CSC331 (Operating Systems).
+The task was to follow the directions below and implement them successfully
+### through the SSH terminal in hopes for the respected outputs.
 # Assignment 1

 This assignment serves as a quick introductory practice to C programming, setting the stage for more complex assignments later.